 Jaclyne Ainlay, Spanish

 Jaclyne took a course through the Idioma Language Institute titled, “Latin American Rhythm and Beat: Using Music and Lyrics to Teach Spanish”.
-Upon completion she reflected, "It’s been so nice to learn new aspects of Latin American history I hadn’t previously studied.
-The course has provided me with a wealth of resources and ideas for using music in the classroom and I’m excited to start implementing what I’ve learned right away."
+Upon completion she reflected, "In addition to learning new aspects of Latin American history I hadn’t previously studied, the course has provided me with a wealth of resources and ideas for using music in the classroom."

 Angela Powell, Grade 3